ademidun/deep-learning-life-sciences-code/README.md

 the molecule's conformation
 - so it works best for small, rigid molecules, Chapter 5 looks at methods for large, flexible molecules

+ ### SMARTS Strings
+ - [MoleculeNet](http://moleculenet.ai) is a dataset for molecular machine learing
+ - Ranching from low level quantum mechanics interactions between atoms
+ - to highlevel interactions in human body like toxicity and side effects
+ - SMARTS string are useful if you want to see if atoms in a molecule match a pattern:
+    - Searching a molecular databse to see if a particular substructure exists
+    - aligning a set of molecules on common substructure to improve visualization
+- SMARTS string is like regular expression for regular languages
+- So "foo*.bar" will match "foo.bar" and "foo3.bar"
+- Similarly "CCC" will match sequences of three adjacent aliphatic carbon atoms (aliphatic means containing carbon and hydrogen joined together in a straight line)
+-